gmadsen/gmadsen.github.io/index.md

 order: 6
 ---

 Welcome to my home site, where you can view some of my projects and qualifications.
 Recent UMich grad and aspiring roboticist.
 I am a lover of math, robotics, nature, and the oxford comma.
-Currently, I am consumed with reinforcement learning and Terry Pratchett.

 Feel free to email me with any interesting blogs, collaboration or work opportunities, or youth science initiatives.